TimGeyssens/UIOMatic/docs/index.md

 UI-O-Matic can be installed from the [Nuget package repository](https://www.nuget.org/packages/Nibble.Umbraco.UIOMatic/), or build manually from the [source-code](https://github.com/TimGeyssens/UIOMatic)

 ## Getting Started ##
-Of course make sure that UI-O-Matic is installed and then create your poco
+Of course make sure that UI-O-Matic is installed and you user has access to the new UI-O-Matic section and then create your poco

 ### Example  ###
 If you have the following db table